|Shaun Evans endeavors to recapture the Morse magic|

 Amusingly, we get to see Morse developing two of his most important relationships: those with beer and classic cars.
 It doesn't go so well with Morse and women, but when did it ever in the original series (answer: very rarely).
 Of course it doesn't help that Morse is always falling for women who in the cases he is investigating are either suspects or intimately involved with suspects!

-In the case at hand, Morse's love interest is Rosalind Stromming (Flora Montgomery), wife of Dr. Rowan Stromming, an Oxford professor and one of his lead suspects in the murder of a teenage girl (another way Endeavor is true to the original series is that it adds to Colin Dexter's legion of Lolitaesque, nymphettes who are always getting involved with much older men).
+In the case at hand, Morse's love interest is Rosalind Stromming (Flora Montgomery), wife of Dr. Rowan Stromming, an Oxford professor and one of his lead suspects in the murder of a teenage girl (another way Endeavour is true to the original series is that it adds to Colin Dexter's legion of Lolitaesque, nymphettes who are always getting involved with much older men).
 Roaslind is not only beautiful and a bit older (in a sexy, sophisticated woman kind of way) than the somewhat awkward and gangling Morse, but she's a retired opera diva!
 Is it any wonder our Morse is besotted?

 |Yup, it's love!
 How will it end?|

-Endeavor strikes many other classic notes as well.
+Endeavour strikes many other classic notes as well.
 The plot is nicely complex, involving some familiar gambits, creatively applied.
 Crosswords and poetry are invoked.
 There's a car salesman suspect, leading Morse to eye a Jaguar.
 There's beer!
 Opera arias!
 Oxford dons, high level corruption and lots and lots of illicit, inter-generational sex!

 I noticed a few actors who were veterans of the original Morse series.
 I have no doubt that this was intentional and that I probably missed a few (of course there's the obligatory Colin Dexter cameo--he shows up in Lewis too).
 It was pleasing to see Patrick Malahide, now pushing seventy, playing one of his patented satyriac sleazebags (he goes all the way back to the excellent 1990 Morse episode Driven to Distraction).

-But the most notable actor in Endeavor, aside from Shaun Evans, is Roger Allam, who plays the young Morse's mentor, Inspector Fred Thursday.
+But the most notable actor in Endeavour, aside from Shaun Evans, is Roger Allam, who plays the young Morse's mentor, Inspector Fred Thursday.
 With his pipe and his trilby, Allam really does seem to have stepped right out of the time period.
-He brings terrific gravitas to his role, as the no-nonsense, unflappable World War vet who gets the job done.
+He brings terrific gravitas to his role, as the no-nonsense, unflappable World War Two vet who gets the job done.
 I will pay him the highest compliment of saying I can't envision anyone else in the role now.

 Allam had what I think was rather a thankless role in what seems to me the poorest of the later Morses, Death Is Now My Neighbour (1997), so it's nice to see him with a really good part in the newer series.
 As Detective Thursday he rather reminds me of Albert Finney, which surely is a good thing.